from small one page howto to huge articles all in one place

 -d

 Do not use tpic specials to implement drawing commands.
-Horizontal and vertical lines will be implemented by rules.
-Other drawing commands will be ignored.
+Horizontal and vertical lines are implemented by rules.
+Other drawing commands are ignored.

 Prepend directory dir/devname to the search path for font and device description files; name is the name of the device, usually dvi.